Lucchese-Anthony/Encrypted-Messaging-Service/README.md

 the `ip.txt` file holds the ip or url of the host to bind to for the server

-the other files hold a prime number that will be used to encrypt the messages
+the other files hold a prime self that will be used to encrypt the messages

 # TODO